Elliptic normal curves of even degree and theta functions

-In case $N$ is even, the situation is more complicated.
-In this case, the coordinate system mentioned above is not unique; we need to specify a further structure than a level $N$ structure.
-As a consequence we will obtain the universal elliptic curve corresponding to a slightly smaller group than $\Gamma(N)$, which we will denote by $\Gamma^{(N)}(2N)$.
-(See \S3 for detail.)
-In addition, we write down the quadratic equations satisfied by the image of $E$ in this particular coordinate system in the case of $K=\C$ using a certain type of theta functions.
-More precisely, we define the theta functions denoted by $\theta_{k}^{(N)}(z,\tau)$ (see Definition~\ref{def:theta-N}) that become the coordinate functions of the coordinate system described above, and we obtain quadratic equations of the image using the relations between theta functions coming from Jacobi's identity \eqref{eq:Jacobi4} or \eqref{eq:Jacobi2}.
-It should be noted that it is essentially the addition formula of the elliptic curve.
+Furthermore, over $\C$, we realize the immersion $E\hookrightarrow \P^{N-1}$ using the theta functions, denoted by $\theta_{k}^{(N)}(z,\tau)$ for $k=0,\dots,N-1$ (see Definition~\ref{def:theta-N}), that serve as the coordinate functions of the coordinate system described above, and we obtain quadratic equations of the image (Theorems~\ref{thm:eq-N-odd} and~\ref{thm:eq-N-even}) using the relations between the theta functions coming from Jacobi's identity \eqref{eq:Jacobi4} or \eqref{eq:Jacobi2}, which is essentially the addition formula for the elliptic curve.